psyKomicron/DesmoBot/README.md

 # DesmoBot
 ## About (long)
-DesmoBot Discord bot, written in TypeScript.
+Julie is a Discord bot, written in TypeScript.
 It is using the discord.js API.

 ## Functionalities
 ### Vote